 The 2021 will be a memorable year for the Motorrad Division in BMW.

-Following the outstanding second half 2020, with sales growth in double digit from the pre-covid era, in the 2021 global sales roar up, albeit they were slow in the first quarter in Europe.
+Following the outstanding second half 2020, with sales growth in double digit from the pre-covid era, allowing the company to end the year at the second highest sales level ever, in the 2021 global sales roar up.

 In the first half of the year global sales reached the new record of 107.911, up 27.2% vs the 2020 and +5.5% vs the 2019, actually the best year ever.